elomasney/Spill-the-Beau-Tea/README.md

 - As a user, I would like to add a review to any product available on the website
 - As a user, I want the ability to remove products I have added to my favourites list
 - As a user, I want the site to visually identify if a product has already been added to my list of favourite products.
+- As a user I would like the ability to be able to communicate with the website admin team.
 - As the owner and user, I want to provide a reliable platform that encourages users to get involved and create content
 - As the owner and user, I want to provide users with relevant and current information
 - As the owner and user, I want a website that is fun, vibrant and inviting.